 Joe Kai has been an inner city general practitioner since 1991, and Professor of Primary Care at Nottingham since 2003.
-He was Founding Chair and Head of Primary Care at the new Graduate Entry Medical School (2003-2010) before becoming Head of Primary Care at University of Nottingham.
-The Division is part of the National Institute of Health Research (NIHR) School of Primary Care, delivers internationally excellent research, and teaching and training of medical students across all five years of the BMBS course at Nottingham.
+He was Founding Chair and Head of Primary Care at the new Graduate Entry Medical School (2003-2010) before becoming Head of Primary Care in the School of Medicine (2012 to August 2020).
+The Division of Primary Care delivers internationally excellent research, and teaching and training of medical students across all five years of the BMBS course at Nottingham.

 Joe trained at Newcastle University, became a GP principal at Adelaide Medical Centre in the city, and helped set up the West End Health Resource Centre.
 As a lecturer, he developed interests in medical education, responding to ethnic diversity, and qualitative research.
 He won the inaugural RCGP award for best research in primary care in 1997 for his doctoral work on parents dealing with acute illness in young children.

-As a senior lecturer at Birmingham University (1999-2002) he helped establish the Midlands Research Practices Consortium (MidRec) as its clinical director, facilitating implementation of major MRC and HTA commissioned trials in primary care, and worked as a GP in Quinton.
+As a senior lecturer at Birmingham University (1999-2002) he helped establish the Midlands Research Practices Consortium (MidRec) as its clinical director, facilitating implementation of some of the first major MRC and HTA commissioned trials in primary care, and worked as a GP in Quinton.

 In 2003 he became Foundation Chair and Head of Primary Care at University of Nottingham's new graduate entry medical school.
 He supported its innovative curriculum and GP led clinical course at Derby.
-Moving to Nottingham's main campus in 2010, he became Head of the Division of Primary Care there in 2012, with over 100 academic, teaching and research staff, including 8 chairs.
+Moving to Nottingham's main campus in 2010, he became Head of the Division of Primary Care there in 2012, which has developed to over 100 academic, teaching and research staff, including 7 chairs.

-Joe remains a part-time GP at Derby Family Medical Centre with 85% of his patients from minority ethnic inner city communities.
+Joe remains a part-time inner city GP at Derby Family Medical Centre working with predominantly South Asian, socially disadvantaged and minority ethnic communities.